Baldock Parking Review

 (VARIOUS ROADS IN BALDOCK – ZONE B) (CONTROL OF PARKING) ORDER 2013

 (VARIOUS ROADS IN BALDOCK) (RESTRICTION OF WAITING) ORDER 2013

-The proposals supersede previous permit parking and waiting restrictions published by the Council in 2011 which are abandoned insofar as they are affected by the proposals specified in the above named draft Orders.
-Full details of the proposals are contained in the draft Orders, the plans and the statement of reasons which may be inspected during normal office hours at the offices of North Hertfordshire District Council, Gernon Road, Letchworth ref: NHDC/BAL/2013/01 and NHDC/BAL/2013/02 from Thursday 9th May 2013 and in Baldock Library.
+Full details of the amended proposals are contained in the draft Orders (which also contain those parts of the original proposals that remain unchanged), the plans and the statement of reasons which may be inspected during normal office hours at the offices of North Hertfordshire District Council, Gernon Road, Letchworth ref: NHDC/BAL/2013/01 and NHDC/BAL/2013/02 from 25th July 2013 and in Baldock Library.

-General enquiries relating to the proposal should be referred to Louise Symes or Christine Phillipps on 01462 474000.
+General enquiries relating to the proposal should be referred to Louise Symes on 01462 474000.